Lifelong Graph Learning: Proof of Sequence Invariant Sampling

-In the experiments, we adopt the simple rehearsal method with random sampling described in \cite{aljundi2019gradient}.
 Let $P$ be the probability that the observed items are selected at time $t$, thus the probability that one item is still kept in the memory after $k$ selection is $P^k$.
-This means that earlier items have lower probability to be kept in the memory and this phenomenon was observed in \cite{aljundi2019gradient} (Sec.
-4.2).
+This explains that earlier items have lower probability to be kept in the memory and this phenomenon was reported in the Section 4.2 of \cite{aljundi2019gradient}.
 To compensate for such effect and \begin{proposition} To ensure that all items in the continuum have the same probability to be kept in the memory at any time $t$, we can set the probability that the $n$-th item is selected at time $t$ as

-where $M$ denotes the memory size. \end{proposition} \begin{proof} The proof is obvious for $t \leqslant M$ as we only need to keep all items in the continuum.
+where $M$ denotes the memory size. \end{proposition} \begin{proof} It is obvious for $t \leqslant M$ as we only need to keep all items in the continuum.
 For $t>M$, the probability that the $n$-th item is still kept in the memory at time $t$ is

 This means the probability $P_{n,t}$ is irrelevant to $n$ and all items in the continuum share the same probability.
-In practice, we keep $M$ items and sample balanced items across different classes. \end{proof}
+In practice, we always keep $M$ items and sample balanced items accross classes. \end{proof}